Cambridge University (UK Parliament constituency)

-Cambridge University was a university constituency electing two members to the British House of Commons, from 1603 to 1950.
+Cambridge University was a university constituency electing two members to the English House of Commons from 1603 and from 1707 British House of Commons to 1950.

 Franchise and method of election

 This university constituency was created by a Royal Charter of 1603.
 It was abolished in 1950 by the Representation of the People Act 1948.

 The constituency was not a geographical area.
 Its electorate consisted of the graduates of the University of Cambridge.
 Before 1918 the franchise was restricted to male graduates with a Doctorate or Master of Arts degree.
 Sedgwick records that there were 377 electors in 1727.
 For the 1754–1790 period, Namier and Brooke estimated the electorate at about 500.

 The constituency returned two Members of Parliament.
 Before 1918 they were elected by plurality-at-large voting, but from 1918 onwards the two members were elected by the Single Transferable Vote method.